Architecting Authority

 The same meta description on every page.
 This is more common than you would expect.
 A developer copies a template and the meta description field stays as whatever was in the template.
 Google identifies duplicate descriptions and treats them as a low-quality signal.
 Every page that matters should have a unique description written specifically for that page's content.

 Leaving noindex on after launch.
 Staging environments, development servers and pre-launch pages all typically have a meta robots noindex tag.
 This should be removed the moment a page goes live.
 We have seen this mistake cost one B2B SaaS company six months of indexing time on their core product pages, because the noindex tag was in a site-wide header template and nobody checked it post-launch.
+If you suspect this is happening on your site, check your robots.txt configuration and read how Google indexes a page to understand the full crawl-to-index pipeline.

 Missing charset declaration.
 Without a charset meta tag, browsers make assumptions about text encoding.
 For pages with special characters, accented letters or non-Latin scripts, incorrect encoding causes visible display errors.
 For purely Latin-script pages, it is an invisible risk that surfaces unpredictably.
 Setting <meta charset="UTF-8"> takes two seconds and eliminates the risk entirely.